8 Ways to Make Your Town Hall Meeting an Engaging Company Event

 Once you’ve figured out the details of the event, it’s time to think about what the town hall meeting should convey.
 While long presentations and planned speeches may not be applicable for smaller companies, it’s still important to make sure that the initiatives or points being discussed, and the way they’re being discussed, lines up with the company’s culture code.

-a) Align your concept to the purpose and desired outcome of the event
+a) Align event concept to desired outcome

 Locking down a concept for the town hall could help guide all your next steps, such as the sessions and activities to include, the CEO’s speech, and the poll and survey questions to ask.
 This includes figuring out the messaging that will best meet this desired outcome.